microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/New-MgBookingBusinessStaffMember.md

   - `[BookingStaffMemberBaseId <String>]`: key: id of bookingStaffMemberBase
   - `[BookingStaffMemberId <String>]`: key: id of bookingStaffMember

-WORKINGHOURS <IMicrosoftGraphBookingWorkHours[]>: The range of hours each day of the week that the staff member is available for booking.
+WORKINGHOURS <IMicrosoftGraphBookingWorkHours1[]>: The range of hours each day of the week that the staff member is available for booking.
 By default, they are initialized to be the same as the businessHours property of the business.
   - `[Day <String>]`: dayOfWeek
-  - `[TimeSlots <IMicrosoftGraphBookingWorkTimeSlot[]>]`: A list of start/end times during a day.
+  - `[TimeSlots <IMicrosoftGraphBookingWorkTimeSlot1[]>]`: A list of start/end times during a day.
     - `[End <String>]`: The time of the day when work stops.
 For example, 17:00:00.0000000.
     - `[Start <String>]`: The time of the day when work starts.
 For example, 08:00:00.0000000.